 I've drawn and painted since I was a child but I favor watercolors because of the challenge the media offers.
 I painted this watercolor about twenty years ago and it remains one of my favorites.
 I most often paint in a realistic style and work from photographs but I saw much of this image in my mind before I ever began to paint.

 this, but to see it on paper is amazing.
 By cat number five, I could see that these cats had a story to tell, than each painting after became a deep learning experience, much of which is beyond words, much as though I was connected to the spirit of each cat, as I brought their images to life on paper.

 Recently, I gave myself the assignment to draw and paint ten cats, with a goal of learning more and better ways to render fur in watercolor, and to experiment with other media as well.
 By cat number two, I could see that the eyes of cats can be as expressive as humans.
 I think I always knew

-This is Jasper, one of my first portraits, She was a hostess at the Fredericksburg Brewing Company in Fredericksburg, Texas, nearly twenty years ago.
+This is Jasper, one of my first portraits, She was a hostess at the Fredericksburg Brewing Company in Fredericksburg, Texas, over twenty years ago.
 Her auburn hair matched the copper brewing tank behind her.
 The subtle reflections in the copper help bring the image to life.

 More than coming alive on paper, I could feel the emotion of each animal.
 Will the mouse run?
 Will the cat pounce, or will they sniff noses and become friends?
 I've learned not to try and paint what people will buy, but to paint with passion and emotion.
 That's what people want; an image that tells a story, expresses emotion and makes a connection with the viewer, an interaction that holds and entertains the eye.